lonycell/grafana.v7/contribute/architecture/services.md

 ## Dependencies

-Grafana uses the [inject](https://github.com/facebookgo/inject) package to inject dependencies during runtime.
+ThingSPIN uses the [inject](https://github.com/facebookgo/inject) package to inject dependencies during runtime.

 For example, to access the [bus](communication.md), add it to the `MyService` struct: